Metab0i/Mora--bot/README.md

 ## Dev.
 Command list

-`getInfo` : a force reset of the database on any server
+`reload` : a force reset of the database on any server

+`reload all` : a force reset of the whole database back to default values

 `errlog` : send an error log in dms of the dev.